balazsdukai/confdist/README.rst

 Description
 ===========

 Compute transcriptional edit distance between pairs of words.
+Adapted from Damerau-Levensthein distance.

+Accompanying article: *Establishing confusion distances to enable Spatial Analysis of textual variants in New Testament manuscripts*

 Requirements
 ============